Stomiiformes: Systematics

 The Stomiiformes have also been considered close relatives of the Aulopiformes.
 The latter are otherwise placed in a monotypic superorder "Cyclosquamata" but also appear to be quite close to the Protacanthopterygii indeed.
 The relationships of these - and the Lampriformes or Myctophiformes, which are also usually treated as monotypic superorders - to the taxa mentioned before is still not well resolved at all, and regardless whether one calls them Protacanthopterygii sensu lato or Euteleostei, the phylogeny of this group of moderately-advanced Teleostei is in need of further study.

 The ancestral Stomiiformes probably had thin brownish bodies, rows of egg-shaped photophores adorning the lower body parts, and mouths with numerous teeth.
 From these, two lineages evolved, probably some time during the Late Cretaceous: Among the modern Stomiiformes, the Gonostomatidae and Phosichthyidae are phenetically very similar, but this is due to their being very plesiomorphic and retaining many traits of the original stomiiforms.
 Each of the two has characteristic synapomorphies with one of the more advanced stomiiform families - the Sternoptychidae and the Stomiidae, respectively.
 These two, in turn, are highly autapomorphic, and at a casual glance do not look as if they were as closely related to the other stomiiforms as they actually are.

+In 2025, the previous two-suborder classification of the Stomiiformes was found to be paraphyletic, with the "bristlemouth"-type fish in Gonostomatidae and Phosichthyidae being found to form a grade leading to Stomiidae (with the Sternoptychidae also in this grade).
+This led to the description and revival of several new families to more accurately convey this diversity.

-Thus, the classification of the suborders and families of the Stomiiformes is:
+Thus, the classification of the families of the Stomiiformes is: